What are the responsibilities and job description for the Teaching Assistant position at Global Village Project?

 - You’re an aspiring educator or someone who is interested in building your skills in lesson planning and curriculum development while being mentored by a highly-qualified, collaborative teaching team.

-- You bring a lens of cultural humility and a dedication to equitable and inclusive practices.
+- You bring a lens of cultural humility.
 We are a team that cares deeply for one another, and that constantly strives to encourage and hold one another accountable to our culture agreements and core values.

 Ideal candidates will also have: